Early Life

-Vadim Moshkovich was born in Moscow, Russia, on April 6, 1967.
+Vadim Moshkovich was born in Moscow, Russia, in 1967, to a Jewish family.
 He attended mathematical school No. 57 in Moscow and graduated from the Moscow State Institute of Radio Engineering, Electronics, and Automation in 1992.

 Rise to Success

-Moshkovich entered the agricultural business in 1995, starting with sugar imports.
-He acquired sugar processing plants from 1997 to 2003 and established Rusagro Group in 2004.
-Rusagro grew into one of the largest vertically integrated agricultural holdings in Russia, operating in sugar, oilseeds, meat, and grain sectors.
+Moshkovich began his career in business in 1995, importing sugar.
+He acquired sugar processing plants from 1997 to 2003.
+In 2004, he established Rusagro Group, which became one of the largest vertically integrated agricultural holdings in Russia.
+Rusagro operates in four business segments: sugar, oilseeds, meat, and grain.
 In 2011, Rosagro Plc., the main holding company of Rusagro Group, conducted an IPO on the London Stock Exchange, raising approximately $300 million.
+Moshkovich currently holds a 75% stake in the company.
+Moshkovich also controls Masshtab, a major Russian development company focused on New Moscow.

 Key Business Strategies